AtharvaAthanikar2003/Data-Analytics-Projects-2025-Part-1/README.md

 - Enhanced marketing and product strategies by identifying key factors driving sales growth.

 #
-# Credit Card Transactions Analysis for Consumer Behavior
-**Description**:
-The company needed to better understand consumer spending patterns and behaviors from transaction data to drive targeted marketing.
-Analyzed credit card transaction data using Power BI, AI, and Excel to identify consumer behavior trends, focusing on high-value customers and seasonal spending patterns.

-**Key Achievements**:
-- Developed a dynamic dashboard to visualize customer behaviors, sales trends, and demographics, offering a clearer view of business performance.
-- Provided insights into revenue performance by category, age group, and subscription status, enhancing decision-making and business strategy.
-- Identified profitable customer segments and sales patterns, utilizing external factors to improve marketing and product development strategies.

-#
-# Customer Shopping Behavior Analysis using SQL, Python and Power BI
-**Description**:
-The company needed to better understand consumer spending patterns and behaviors from transaction data to drive targeted marketing.
-Analyzed credit card transaction data using Power BI, AI, and Excel to identify consumer behavior trends, focusing on high-value customers and seasonal spending patterns.

-**Key Achievements**:
-- Discovered insights that led to a significant increase in targeted marketing engagement.
-- Contributed to a rise in customer retention rates through data-driven strategies.
-- Optimized customer engagement and marketing tactics to drive long-term loyalty and growth.

-#
 # Ecommerce Sales Dashboard
 **Description**:
 Analyzed e-commerce sales data to assess key performance indicators (KPIs) such as amount, profit, quantity, and average order value (AOV).
 Created visualizations using Power BI to identify trends, seasonality, and product performance across different categories.
 Integrated predictive analytics to forecast future sales and optimize marketing efforts for better customer engagement and revenue growth.